mimiframework/Mimi.jl/docs/src/index.md

 ## Installation

-Mimi is an installable package.
-To install Mimi, first enter Pkg REPL mode by typing `]`, and then use the following:
+Mimi is an installable package which requires the programming language [julia](http://julialang.org/) to run.
+To install Mimi, first enter Pkg REPL mode by typing `]`, and then use the following script.
+You may then exit Pkg REPL mode with a single backpace.

 ```julia
 pkg> add Mimi
 ```

-You may then exit Pkg REPL mode with a single backpace.
 For more complete setup instructions, follow the [Installation Guide](@ref).

 ## Mimi Registry